-Table 7 reports the results.
-There is a strong electoral cycle in spending and taxation, but it takes a very different form in presidential and parliamentary democracies.8 There is strong evidence that presidential regimes postpone fiscal adjustments until after the election.
-Nothing of statistical significance happens during the election year.
-But once the election is over, spending is cut by almost 1 percent of GDP and revenues are hiked by about 0.5 percent of GDP.
-In parliamentary regimes, on the other hand, the electoral cycle is observed during the election year.
-Revenues are cut by about 0.3% at the time of elections, while government spending does not seem to be affected by the election date.
-Contrary to some predictions of the theory, the electoral rule is not associated with significantly different patterns of electoral cycles (cf. the last column).
+We find a strong electoral cycle in spending and taxation, but it takes a very different form in presidential and parliamentary democracies.
+There is strong evidence that presidential regimes postpone fiscal adjustments until after the election.
+According to columns 1-6, nothing of statistical significance happens during the election year.
+But once the election is over, spending is cut by almost 1 percent of GDP and revenues are hiked by at least 0.5 percent of GDP.
+Estimates based on the more comprehensive definition of $EL_t$ in columns 7 and 8 also suggest a tax break of about 0.7% of GDP before the election.

+In parliamentary regimes, on the other hand, we find only a pre-election cycle.
+Revenues are cut by about 0.3% before elections, while government spending does